sunshineplan/DNSHub/README.md

 Proxy DNS serves as a DNS proxy server.

 The domains in remote list will use remote DNS for query.
 Remote DNS must support tcp connection.
+If remote list file is changed, it will be reloaded automatically.
 If proxy is specified, it will connect remote DNS using this proxy.
 Currently, support http,https,socks5,socks5h proxy.